OTCompa/ZoneFbx/README.md

 ## CLI
 ### Flags
 - `-l`    Allows lightshafts to be included in the final export
-- `-f`    Allows festival models to be included in the final export
+- `-f`    Exports festival models in a separate export
 - `-b`    Disables texture baking
 - `-j`    Exports all relevant LGB/SGB files as JSON for debugging purposes
 - `-i`    Allows light sources to be included in the final export
 - `-m`    Exports a material map for json
+- `-c`    Exports collision map in a separate export

 ### Variables
 - `--specular`        Sets the specular factor.
 Range: [0, 1]
 - `--normal`          Sets the normal factor.
 Range: [0, 1]
-- `lightIntensity`  Sets the light intensity factor.
+- `--lightIntensity`  Sets the light intensity factor.
 Range: [0, Int32.Max]

 https://streamable.com/tjg45n